epw/consensus/consensus.md

 When you lose inspirations, or gain anchors so that you are no longer Untethered, you go back to being Tethered, but you keep any advancements you may have gained while Untethered.

+An Untethered character likely has visible signs to those who know how to look for them.
+More magic to brush their small problems aside, and anything not central to their Paradigm might matter less, from traffic lights to birthdays.
+And, of course, they come with a heightened sense that they might, sooner or later, disappear without a trace.

 ### Untethered Advancements

 The top tier of advancements are only available while your PC is Untethered.
 These advancements are often more powerful than others you have access to, so you will need to decide if the power is worth the risk.
 Note that when you gain an advancement, you must take it immediately, so if you are coming up on your 6th advancement and really want to access your Untethered Advancements immediately, it is time to start gaining Inspirations, or shedding Anchors.